lisaglendenning/zookeeper-jackson/README.md

-Serialization library that uses Jackson for zookeeper-lite.
+Serialization library for zookeeper-lite that uses Jackson.